enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	The Ho would be that every B are = 0 , so no change in the basal activity B1... b1 = 0
 	The H1 would be:

+How do you build a reduced model?
+	You assume that c'B=0.

+You ran ttest for each voxels and found f values as well.
+But now, how to you define the t values or f values as large?
+	Determine a threshold
+	What arethe 2 types of threshold?
+		Extend
+		Height threshold
+		What's the extend?
+			It means we need a min of adj voxels with large t values